 Hello!
 I'm so excited to be tutoring with Varsity!
 I received my Bachelor of Fine Arts in Theatre Performance and Art History from the University of Michigan.
 I am a writer for The Huffington Post, and an actor and musician in Chicago!
 While in college, I gained experience tutoring for HSPT, ACT English, Reading, and Writing, as well as college essay writing, drama, and public speaking.
 I firmly believe that my tutoring style goes beyond the classroom environment, and my students are left with life skills and confidence building that carry beyond the test.

-University of Michigan - Bachelors, Theatre Performance, Art History
+Undergraduate Degree: University of Michigan - Bachelors, Theatre Performance, Art History

 ACT English: 30